Design Patterns with React Easy State

 We need another component to display the fetched beers.
 Naturally it also has to import the global

 Let’s breathe life into the

 fetchBeers method.
 There is not much to change: it should be turned into an

-async method and it should get the beers from an API, instead of faking them.
+async method and it should fetch the beers from an API, instead of faking them.

 An ideal store is only responsible of state manipulation and nothing else.
 Abstracting away the view related logic in the components and the networking logic in an API layer is a good practice.
-This could mean destructing events and props in the components’ event handlers and handling authentication and headers in a separate networking layer.
+This could mean destructuring events in the components’ event handlers and handling authentication and headers in a separate API layer.

-Our beer API is a simple one.
-It has a single function, which fetches beers — that pairs well with the passed food — from the Punk API.
+Our API is a simple one.
+It has a single function, which fetches matching beers for a passed food .

 Global state is crucial for big applications, but local state can be just as handy: it improves project structure and reusability.
 It is your responsibility to decide when to use which.